Surprise! We've been wrong about giraffes for centuries

 Falling numbers

-While giraffes have not made headlines for their risk of extinction, their numbers have reduced substantially over the past three decades, from more than 150,000 to fewer than 100,000, according to the conservation group.
+While giraffes have not made headlines for their risk of extinction, their numbers have plummeted over the past three decades, from more than 150,000 to fewer than 100,000, according to the conservation group.

 "With now four distinct species, the conservation status of each of these can be better defined and in turn hopefully added to the International Union for Conservation of Nature's Red List in time," Dr. Julian Fennessy of Giraffe Conservation Foundation said in a statement.